MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/8-next-module.md

 1. Click **Save**.

 After the root certificate has been uploaded, the **Certificates** pane will display the certificate with the status of **Unverified**.
-Before this CA Certificate can be used to authenticate devices to DPS, you'll need to verify _Proof of Possession_ of the certificate.
+Before this CA Certificate can be used to authenticate devices to DPS, you'll need to establish _Proof of Possession_ of the certificate.

+### Establish your Proof of Possession

 1. In the **Certificates** pane, click on the certificate to open the **Certificate Details** pane.